TryAnixx/BetterZoom/README.md

 # BetterZoom

-## With this addon you can zoom in different factors.
+With this addon you can zoom in different factors.

+Release is in there!